 Health Care Ethics is a required prerequisite for the Accelerated BSN program that must be taken prior to your intended start date.
 Health Care Ethics is offered at Regis University every eight weeks online.
-All transfer courses for Health Care Ethics must be reviewed individually and approved by the Dept of Health Care Ethics.
+All transfer courses for Health Care Ethics must be reviewed individually and approved by the Dept. of Health Care Ethics.
 Incoming students will have the opportunity to complete the Applied Ethics in Health Care (HCE 430) course from Regis University the term prior to starting the program.
 Once accepted or placed on the alternate list, we will notify you of the course offering and facilitate your registration.
-Students are free to look for the course outside of Regis University; however, we recommend that you receive confirmation that the course will fulfill the requirement before registering for it.
+Students can look for the course outside of Regis University; however, we recommend that you receive confirmation that the course will fulfill the requirement before registering for it.

 Does Regis offer Financial Aid to Accelerated BSN students?

-Yes, and most ABSN students are taking financial aid in some form for their tuition/fees.
+Yes.
+Most ABSN students are taking financial aid in some form for their tuition/fees.
 Primarily, you will be offered “loans” as opposed to grants when seeking a second bachelor’s degree.
 You will be connected with your financial aid counselor upon acceptance to begin this process.

 Do you prefer a specific major within my previous bachelor's degree?